fastapi/fastapi/docs/en/docs/deployment/deta.md

 ## Create a free **Deta Space** account

 Next, create a free account on <a href="https://deta.space/signup?dev_mode=true&ref=fastapi" class="external-link" target="_blank">Deta Space</a>, you just need an email and password.

-You don't even need a credit card.
+You don't even need a credit card, but make sure **Developer Mode** is enabled when you sign up.

 ## Install the CLI